Publish applications

 Examples: Editors, Windows Explorer, command line, etc.

-• Case 2: Another program is simultaneously accessing an affected file or directory during publishing.
+Case 2: Another program accesses an affected file or directory at the same time during publishing.

 Examples: Windows search index, virus scanner, backup service, etc.